 In his book, Darwin’s Dangerous Idea (“dangerous” because it is so revolutionary), philosopher Dan Dennett discusses the origins of life by citing prominent biochemical theorist and researcher, Manfred Eigen.
 “There is an unmistakable engineering flair to Eigen’s thinking”, says Dennett; “His research is a sequence of biological construction problems posed and solved: how do the materials get amassed at the building site, and how does the design get determined, and in what order are the various parts assembled so that they don’t fall apart before the whole structure is completed?”

-It’s a very tricky process, to get more out of less.
+So, through emergence, it’s a very tricky process to get more out of less.

 A protein is my final, and prolonged, example.
 I believe it will get us into the murkiest and most subtle areas of “emergence”.
 Again, we return to Dennett: